Presidents and Executive Politics (Section 9)

 George C. Edwards III Dissertation Award

-The George C. Edwards III Dissertation Award is given for the best dissertation on executive politics completed and accepted during the previous two calendar years (January 1, 2021 – December 31, 2022).
+The George C. Edwards III Dissertation Award is given for the best dissertation on executive politics completed and accepted during the previous two calendar years (January 1, 2024 – December 31, 2025).
+To be considered for the award, nominees must submit a nomination letter and a PDF version of the dissertation to each member of the award committee.
 The recipient will receive a $250 award.
-Deadline for nominations: February 1, 2023
+Deadline for nominations: February 20, 2026

 Award Committee